 We have compiled a list of frequently asked questions below, which you may find useful.
 If you have any concerns about the security of our site, or if you have any further queries, please contact Customer Services.

-How Secure are You? - As soon as you enter the order process, the information that is transferred between you and us is encrypted using powerful encryption algorithms.
-Your details are safer with Internet shopping that with traditional mail or telephone shopping!
+As soon as you enter the order process, the information that is transferred between you and us is encrypted using powerful encryption algorithms.
+Your details are safer with internet shopping that with traditional mail or telephone shopping!

 How can I tell if the website is a secure one?